Pashto alphabet: Form

 Pashto is written in the Arabic Naskh.
 Pashto uses all 28 letters of the Arabic alphabet, and shares 3 letters (چ, پ, and ژ) with Persian in the additional letters.

 Differences from Persian alphabet

-Pashto has several letters which do not appear in any other Perso-Arabic scripts, which are shown in the table below:
+Pashto has several letters which do not appear in the Persian alphabet, which are shown in the table below:

 All the additional characters are derived from existing Arabic letters by adding diacritics; for example, the consonants x̌īn/ṣ̌īn and ǵe/ẓ̌e look like Arabic's sīn and re respectively with a dot above and beneath.
-Similarly, note that the letters representing retroflex consonants are written with a small circle (known as a "panḍak", "ğaṛwanday" or "skəṇay") attached underneath the corresponding dental consonants.
+Similarly, the letters representing retroflex consonants are written with a small circle (known as a "panḍak", "ğaṛwanday" or "skəṇay") attached underneath the corresponding dental consonants.

 The consonant /ɡ/ is written as either ګ or گ.

 In addition to Persian vowels, Pashto has ئ, ې, ۀ, and ۍ for additional vowels and diphthongs.

 Stress

 Pashto employs stress: this can change the aspect of the verb and the meaning of the word.
 The Arabic alphabet does not show stress placement, but in transliteration it is indicated by the use of acute accent diactric: over the vowel.